 One of the most delightful treats of the beach club was the picnic option.
 The night before, you can pick your picnic lunch, which Montpelier will pack up and deliver to the beach for you complete with linens, napkins, real silverware, and freshly baked cookies.
 What’s not to love about that?
 If that isn’t the most Rose Table lunch, I just don’t know what is.
 I ordered the grilled shrimp wrap with wasabi cream, bell peppers, lettuce, and carrots.
 It was the perfect lunch to fuel my swim!

 If you need a single reason to visit Montpelier Plantation and Beach, go for the food.
 It’s truly a foodie’s delight!
-The resort has three restaurants: the poolside Indigo, Restaurant 750, and Mill Privée, an exclusive dining option that allows guest to enjoy a five-course meal inside the hotel’s 300 year-old sugar mill.
+The resort has three restaurants: the poolside Indigo (read my review here), Restaurant 750 (read my review here), and Mill Privée, an exclusive dining option that allows guest to enjoy a five-course meal inside the hotel’s 300 year-old sugar mill.
 That’s definitely one of the best dining experiences I’ve ever had.
 I cannot stress this enough: do not visit Nevis without a meal at Mill Privée.
 It’s such a special atmosphere and the food was incredible.

 Montpelier Plantation and Beach also serves a fantastic breakfast, which includes assorted tropical fruits, authentic French pastries, freshly made yogurt, perfectly poached eggs (and you know how picky I am about poached eggs!), and great coffee.